List of television stations in Samoa

-TV1Samoa talanoa lakapi
+Overview

+Television was introduced in 1993, under the auspices of the Samoa Broadcasting Corporation.
+Until then, the American side of the islands had television stations operational since 1964 (KVZK-TV).
+The analog network was switched off on August 31, 2020.

+Digital terrestrial television broadcasts were first outlined in 2018, announcing a service of sixteen free-to-air channels, eight TV channels and eight radio stations.
+The network was built by Samoa Digital Communication Limited (SDCL).
+SDCL employs the DVB-T2 standard to deliver its signals and covers virtually the entire country.

+NUS TV Channel 8

+A ceremony to launch the NUS TV broadcast and the NUS lifelong learning initiative was held at the School of Maritime Training on 29 March 2021.
+The new station launched alongside the National University of Samoa's NUS Lifelong scholarship initiative.
+Before the launch of the television station, NUS TV was limited to Facebook livestreams.

+TV1

-Since the privatisation of the state owned Samoa Broadcasting Corporation in 2008, TV1 is the new television station under the Samoa Quality Broadcasting Limited company has leased the previous FM frequency (89.1FM) & the UHF frequency and facilities of the former SBC studios at Mulinu'u.
+Since the privatization of the state-owned Samoa Broadcasting Corporation in 2008, TV1 is the new television station under the Samoa Quality Broadcasting Limited company has leased the previous FM frequency (89.1FM) & the UHF frequency and facilities of the former SBC studios at Mulinu'u.
 The shareholders of the newly formed company consist of a few old staff members of the former SBC with Galumalemana Faiasea Matafeo as the Chief Executive Officer.’

 It continues to offer SBC’s former services such as Tala Fou (News), Lali (National Magazine show), Starsearch (Singing competition), Vaa o Manu (Religious discussion panel) & Faleula o Samoa (Samoan cultural discussion panel).
 TV1 also carries TVNZ News and live sports feeds.

 EFKS-TV

-Commenced broadcasting in May 2013, owned and operated by The Congregational Christian Church of Samoa, on channels 10 & 11 above Apia.
+They commenced broadcasting in May 2013, owned and operated by The Congregational Christian Church of Samoa, on channels 10 & 11 above Apia.
 New transmitters have been added on Savaii.
-Operates as a conventional commercial station, but no advertising on Sundays.
-Carries TVNZ News at 1pm and 9pm.
+It operates as a conventional commercial station but no advertising on Sundays.
+Carries TVNZ News at 1 pm and 9 pm.